Study conducted from data of 1000s of freelancers. Delayed and Partial payments are becoming the norm.

 Domestic Payment Are Delayed A Little

-Domestic invoices payment time for freelancers is up by about 26% from an average 19 days earlier to 24 days now.
+Domestic invoice payment time for freelancers is up by about 26% from an average of 19 days earlier to 24 days now.

 International Payment Are Delayed Drastically

-Major delays are being observed in Payments from US, UK and Australia based clients while Middle east countries like UAE, Qatar are not showing any major change in payment behaviour.
+Major delays are being observed in Payments from US, UK, and Australia-based clients while Middle Eastern countries like UAE, and Qatar are not showing any major change in payment behavior.

-This has also to do with the delays from the banking system due to reduced staff and technical glitches.
-Thankfully, we have not been facing any issue with our own payment gateway, we are able to process payments on time for our users
+This has also to do with the delays in the banking system due to reduced staff and technical glitches.
+Thankfully, we have not been facing any issues with our own payment gateway, we are able to process payments on time for our users

 Part Payments

-Part payments is another behavior which has seen an increase.
-Earlier, only 12% Invoices used to be paid in parts and now a whopping 41% invoices are paid in parts.
+Part payments are another behavior that has seen an increase.
+Earlier, only 12% of Invoices used to be paid in parts, and now a whopping 41% of invoices are paid in parts.
 An increase of about 250%.
-The problem with part payments is that it disrupts the cash flow and the balance amount continues to be in a cliffhanger for a longer time.
+The problem with part payments is that it disrupts the cash flow and the balance amount continues to be on a cliffhanger for a longer time.

-This story was covered by Economic times.
+This story was covered by the Economic Times.
 The same can be accessed here: